RJones92/MiniGolfScoreCard/README.md

 The app's purpose is to record annual mini golf tournament scores, and draw up statistics for each participant.

-## When developming
+## Run the program in developer mode
-Run the Java Spring application on port 8080
+Run the Java Spring application on port 8080:
+- mvn clean install
+- run programme in your IDE or command line

-Run the React frontend
+Run the React frontend:
+- cd /src/main/ui
+- npm start